awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateThesaurus.md

 Required: Yes

  ** [RoleArn](#API_CreateThesaurus_RequestSyntax) **   <a name="Kendra-CreateThesaurus-request-RoleArn"></a>
-An IAM role that gives Amazon Kendra permissions to access thesaurus file specified in `SourceS3Path`\.
+The Amazon Resource Name \(ARN\) of an IAM role with permission to access your S3 bucket that contains the thesaurus file\.
+For more information, see [IAM access roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`